jeremyabbott/Presentations/slides/saturn.md

 ### Before Saturn...

-Use case:

-- You're an F#er that wants to write your next web app with F#...
+- You're an F#er that wants to write your next web app at work with F#...

 ---